FOURTH COSPAR SYMPOSIUM – CALL FOR PAPERS

 In parallel to the Symposium, there will be a teacher training event with talks and hands-on activities for local school teachers.
-A COSPAR Capacity Building Workshop on “Small Satellites” will take place during the week preceding the Symposium.
+A COSPAR Capacity Building Workshop on “Small Satellites” will take place In conjunction with the Symposium.
 Participants will be young professionals and post-docs from Southern Europe, North Africa and the Middle-East and will be selected by application.

 INTERDISCIPLINARY SCIENTIFIC LECTURES

 There will be a series of interdisciplinary lectures, covering a wide range of scientific interests pertaining to the Symposium general topic.
 The COSPAR scientific roadmap on “Small Satellites for Space Sciences” to be published in late 2018 or early 2019 will be presented by the leader of the roadmap team.

 Keynote speeches will be given at the end of the opening ceremony on Monday 4 November 2019.

 A public lecture will be organized to address the general public and the youth in the Symposium area.